Taylor’s first professional work and his first collaboration with artist Robert Rauschenberg: Jack and the Beanstalk.

 In May, Mr. Taylor creates a new artistic position for his Foundation and selects Taylor Dancer Michael Novak as Artistic Director Designate.
 After Mr. Taylor’s death in August, Mr. Novak is named Artistic Director by the Taylor Foundation Board.
 Mr. Novak becomes the second Artistic Director in the history of the Company.

-2020 In light of the global pandemic, COVID-19, all Company activities are temporarily suspended, but the Foundation innovates, launching PTDF Digital – a multi-faceted resource for the sharing and generating of unique digital content for audiences and patrons around the world.
+In light of the global pandemic, COVID-19, all Company activities are temporarily suspended.
+Mr. Novak innovates, launching PTDF Digital – a multi-faceted resource for the sharing and generating of unique digital content for audiences and patrons around the world.
 Larry Keigwin premieres 22 Rooms, the Company’s first digitally created work (made during quarantine).
 In addition, The Taylor School begins streaming all classes virtually and begins reaching new students at an unprecedented rate.
+The Company’s first-ever virtual live-streamed benefit, “Modern is Now: Stories of our Future” becomes the second highest grossing Benefit in the foundations history.
 The global presence and engagement of the company only continue to grow.